starlit-os/kittencore/README.md

 This is expected to be:

-- a CentOS based alternative to Fedora CoreOS (FCOS)
+- a Fedora bootc based alternative to Fedora CoreOS (FCOS)
 - ***only*** make the minimal changes required to create a CentOS bootc image which closely matches Fedora CoreOS
 - the foundation for a CentOS based [uCore](https://projectucore.io)
 - initially not focussed on installation since FCOS ignition install can be done and rebased to CCOS